kamui/retriable/README.md

 * make 3 tries (including the initial attempt) before raising the last exception
 * use randomized exponential backoff to calculate each succeeding try interval.

-The default interval table with 10 tries looks like this (in seconds, rounded to the nearest millisecond)
+The default interval table with 10 tries looks like this (in seconds, rounded to the nearest millisecond):

 | Retry #  | Min      | Average  | Max      |
 | -------- | -------- | -------- | -------- |